-505 5.5 Medicanes from a PV-based perspective
+5.5 Medicanes from a PV-based perspective

-Medicanes have been long been proposed to share similar dynamics with tropical cyclones.
-Nevertheless, a PV streamer or a cut-off system is commonly present close to medicanes and therefore, baroclinic forcing is expected to contribute to the development of these systems (Tous and Romero 2013; Flaounas et al., 2015; Nastos et al., 2018).
-This raises the question of whether medicanes can be considered as "purely" diabatic systems, driven by latent heat release as in their tropical counterparts.
-The ten cases included in this study have been diagnosed as medicanes due to their spiral cloud coverage and 510 cloudless "eye" (Nastos et al., 2018; Di Muzio et al., 2019).
-The application of piecewise PV inversion to the conserved and non-conserved PV components is a sufficient method to identify whether these medicanes indeed share similar dynamics with tropical cyclones, or at least are "mostly" driven by diabatic processes.
+Medicanes have long been proposed to share similar dynamics to tropical cyclones (e.g. Emanuel, 2005; Fita et al., 2007).
+Nevertheless, a PV streamer or a cut-off system is commonly present close to medicanes, and therefore baroclinic forcing is expected to contribute to the development of these systems (Tous and Romero, 2013; Flaounas et al., 2015; Nastos et al., 2018).
+This raises the question of whether medicanes can be considered purely diabatic systems, driven by latent heat release as in their tropical counterparts.
+The 10 cases included in this study have been diagnosed as medicanes due to their spiral cloud coverage and cloudless eye (Nastos et al., 2018; Di Muzio et al., 2019).
+The application of piecewise PV inversion to the conserved and nonconserved PV components is a sufficient method to identify whether these medicanes indeed share similar dynamics to tropical cyclones or at least are "mostly" driven by diabatic processes.

 Figure 10 places most medicanes (depicted by red circles) within the range of positive contributions from both baroclinic and diabatic forcings.
-However, two medicanes have close to a zero contribution from $q{co}$ , including medicane Trixie (Di Muzio et al., 2019) which corresponds to the case presented in Fig. 12b.
-In addition, a single medicane case is shown by Fig. 10 to be an outlier with considerable contributions to its relative vorticity from both baroclinic and diabatic processes: 5.7 and $2.5 \times 10^{-5} \text{ s}^{-1}$ , respectively.
-The other medicanes in Fig. 10 are similar to the mixed cases presented in section 4.1 and thus the involvement of baroclinic forcing through the PV streamer cannot be neglected.
-This finding agrees with previous studies where factor separation techniques showed that the PV streamer plays a primary role in the development of medicanes, especially when interacting with diabatic processes (Fita et al., 2006; Carrio et al., 2017).
+However, two medicanes have close to a zero contribution from q{co} , including Medicane Trixie (Di Muzio et al., 2019) which corresponds to the case presented in Fig. 12b.
+In addition, a single medicane case is shown by Fig. 10 to be an outlier with considerable contributions to its relative vorticity from both baroclinic and diabatic processes: 5.7 and $2.5 \times 10^{-5} \text{ s}^{-1}$, respectively.
+The other medicanes in Fig. 10 are similar to the mixed cases presented in Sect.
+5.1, and thus the involvement of baroclinic forcing through the PV streamer cannot be neglected.
+This finding agrees with previous studies where factor separation techniques showed that the PV streamer plays a primary role in the development of medicanes, especially when interacting with diabatic processes (Fita et al., 2006; Carrió et al., 2017).

-In this study, we focus on the mature stage of cyclones, i.e when cyclones attain their maximum intensity.
-In earlier stages of their lifecycles, the forcing from the PV streamer will only be more important since baroclinic instability is the main cyclogenesis processes.
+In this study, we focus on the mature stage of cyclones, i.e. when cyclones attain their maximum intensity.
+In earlier stages of their lifecycles, the forcing from the PV streamer will only be more important since baroclinic instability is the main cyclogenesis process.
 Nevertheless, the contribution of high PV values in the lower troposphere to cyclone development during the cyclogenesis stage cannot be neglected.
-Indeed, the cyclogenesis of several medicane cases-along with other cases-coincided with, or came after, major convective events (Miglietta et al., 2013; Flaounas et al., 2015; Fita and Flaounas, 2018).
-As discussed in section 4, the memory effect of PV tracers may be important for the intensification of cyclones even after the peak of convective activity.
+Indeed, the cyclogenesis of several medicane cases - along with other cases - coincided with, or came after, major convective events (Miglietta et al., 2013; Flaounas et al., 2015; Fita and Flaounas, 2018).
+As discussed in Sect.
+4, the memory effect of PV tracers may be important for the intensification of cyclones even after the peak of convective activity.

 While a cyclone develops, increasing values of diabatically produced PV in its centre may eventually lead to tropical transition, i.e. when a cyclone initially formed as a baroclinic low is eventually only sustained by latent heat release (Davis and Bosart, 2004).
 Our results show that this transition cannot be excluded in the Mediterranean; however, this seems to be a rather rare case scenario, especially due to the short lifespan of cyclones and the sharp land-sea transitions.
 Such cases would be outliers and found towards the top left of the scatterplot shown in Fig. 10.
-However, Fig. 10 shows that, for the cases considered here, these outliers were not identified as medicanes, probably due to not complying with the phenomenological criterion of a cloudless "eye" in their centre.
+However, Fig. 10 shows that, for the cases considered here, these outliers were not identified as medicanes, probably due to not complying with the phenomenological criterion of a cloudless eye in their centre.
 Therefore, a new definition of medicanes that resides in atmospheric dynamics should be established as systems that are sustained, or strongly driven, by diabatic processes.

-540 6.
-Summary and conclusions
+6 Summary and conclusions